Manik-web/survey-form/README.md

 User Story #9: If I enter numbers outside the range of the number input, which are defined by the min and max attributes, I will see an HTML5 validation error.done

-User Story #10: For the name, email, and number input fields inside the form I can see corresponding labels that describe the purpose of each field with the following ids: id="name-label", id="email-label", and id="number-label".
+User Story #10: For the name, email, and number input fields inside the form I can see corresponding labels that describe the purpose of each field with the following ids: id="name-label", id="email-label", and id="number-label".done

-User Story #11: For the name, email, and number input fields, I can see placeholder text that gives me a description or instructions for each field.
+User Story #11: For the name, email, and number input fields, I can see placeholder text that gives me a description or instructions for each field.done

-User Story #12: Inside the form element, I can select an option from a dropdown that has a corresponding id="dropdown".
+User Story #12: Inside the form element, I can select an option from a dropdown that has a corresponding id="dropdown". done

 User Story #13: Inside the form element, I can select a field from one or more groups of radio buttons.
 Each group should be grouped using the name attribute.